33 American Movies With Hilarious Foreign Titles

 BAD TRANSLATION, OR ACCIDENTAL POETRY?

 Sergio Leone’s Once Upon A Time In The West (1968) is an iconic American Western that is actually Italian, but was filmed in Spain.
 Most countries (including the U.S.) literally translated the original Italian title, C’era una volta il West.
-It seems that China tried to translate the title, whereas the Swedes came up with something that sounds like a Bob Dylan/Captain America mashup:
+It seems that China tried to translate the title, the Swedes came up with something that sounds like a Bob Dylan/Captain America mashup.
+The Germans were also taken with Charles Bronson’s deadly harmonica skills:

 - Western Department of Memories (西部往事) – China